Table of Contents

 The grip has a textured nylon finish which allows you to hold this flashlight even during rains safely.
 During the hunt, you can focus the beam to a 30-degree spot to sharply illuminate any area.

-Another great feature on this spotlight is the handle design.
+Another great feature that worth mentioning is its handle design.
 At the base, there is an embedded nut fastener.
-You can use this feature to attach the spotlight to compatible surfaces, like a tripod or a magnetic base.
+You can use this feature to attach it to compatible surfaces, like a tripod or a magnetic base.

 This will all you to free your hands while still providing steady illumination at night.